qchempku2017/Uni-3DAR/README.md

 Reproducing Results on Molecular Property Prediction
 -------------------------------------

-To reproduce results on the molecular property prediction downstream tasks using our pretrained model or pretrain from scratch, please follow the instructions below.
+To reproduce results on the molecular property prediction downstream tasks using our pretrained model, please follow the instructions below.

 ### Download Pretrained Model and Dataset